Levitacus/DittyGetty-Public/README.md

 ![App Password](https://i.imgur.com/oGM38qe.png)

 Write this password down as you'll need it whenever you need to login.
-After you have this App Password, you may disable 2 factor authentication and it will remain usable.
+After you have this App Password, you may disable 2-step verification and the password will remain usable.